spotipy-dev/spotipy/README.md

 ### Work in Progress

-This section contains work that still needs completion for this project.
+This section contains work that still needs completion for Documentation.

 - [Code of Conduct](https://github.com/plamere/spotipy/community/code-of-conduct/new).